RzaMsv/MEPS_Practice1/README.md

 # MEPS_Practice1
 Here, I regenerated the analysis in AHQR workshop on MEPS data analysis.
-I calculated (1) OVERALL EXPENSE (2) PERCENTAGE OF PERSONS WITH AN EXPENSE (3) MEAN EXPENSE PER PERSON WITH AN EXPENSE.
-The data used was NATIONAL HEALTH CARE, 2016.
+I calculated (1) Overal expense (2) percentage of persons with expense (3) mean expense for persons with expense The data used was National Health Care, 2016.